 Contact an Experienced Trenton Personal Injury Attorney Today

 Road rage accidents are often instigated by unnecessary confrontations that are better left alone.
-Unfortunately, these confrontations can have devastating and deadly conclusions.
-At Kamensky Cohen & Riechelson, our diligent New Jersey experienced attorneys strive to hold responsible parties accountable to the fullest extent of the law.
+Unfortunately, these confrontations can have devastating and deadly conclusions when accidents occur.
+However, those who experience injuries in road rage car accidents caused by aggressive drivers may be able to successfully recover financial damages for the monetary, physical, and psychological costs of their injuries.
+At Kamensky Cohen & Riechelson, our experienced New Jersey attorneys strive to hold responsible parties accountable to the fullest extent of the law, obtaining maximum compensation for injured clients and their loved ones.